jumankaushik/Life-Expectancy-and-Socio-Economic-Analysis/README.md

 dimensions, our project serves as a practical tool for informed decision-making in public health, environmental sustainability, education, economics, labor markets, governance, sanitation, and disease prevention.
-The concise yet comprehensive approach ensures actionable insights for improving the overall quality of life.
+The concise yet comprehensive approach ensures actionable insights for improving the overall quality of life!

 ### Introduction
 Life expectancy at birth, a key metric in assessing population health, reflects the anticipated